 For the crust

-Preheat oven to 350°F. Place flour, salt and granulated sugar in a food processor.
+- Preheat oven to 350°F. Place flour, salt and granulated sugar in a food processor.
 Pulse a few times.
 With processor on, add butter, one cube at a time.
-Add 4 Tbsp water and pulse several times, if dough doesn't come together, add remaining 1 Tbsp water.
+Add 4 tablespoon water and pulse several times, if dough doesn't come together, add remaining 1 tablespoon water.
 Shape dough into 2 (5-inch) disks.
 Cover each with plastic wrap and chill 1 hour.

-Arrange 4 of the rectangles, spaced evenly apart on prepared baking sheet.
-Spread 1 Tbsp of ganache on center of each rectangle, leaving about a 1/2-inch border.
+- Arrange 4 of the rectangles, spaced evenly apart on prepared baking sheet.
+Spread 1 tablespoon of ganache on center of each rectangle, leaving about a ½-inch border.
 Brush edges with a little water, then add another rectangle and seal with a fork around the edges.
 Prick top with a toothpick.
 Repeat process with remaining disk of dough.

 For the topping